 - Benevolent Boss: An unusual example for a Disney film; she loves Flotsam and Jetsam.
-Subverted in the TV series, though.
+Subverted in the TV series, though, but that was before.

-- Big Bad: Of the first film, and one of Disney's more notable examples.
+- Big Bad: Of both the first film and the TV Series, and one of Disney's more notable examples.

 - Bitch in Sheep's Clothing: Her human alias, "Vanessa".

 - Brainwashed: "Vanessa" does this to Eric.

 - The Caligula: In the stage version, Ursula was Triton's sister and co-ruler.
 To put it bluntly, she wasn't much saner back then.

 - Composite Character: Of two characters from the original fairytale, the sea witch and (in her "Vanessa" form) the woman that the prince mistakes for his savior and marries instead of the mermaid.

 - The Conqueror: During the TV Series, it's shown that sometime after her banishment she led her people, the Octopids in a battle against the merpeople in a bid to conquer Atlantica, empowering one of her commanders with a trident more powerful than Triton's, but that failed.
 Ursula attempted to conquer Atlantica again by giving her Octopid army eight Dark Tridents, but that failed again.